eternale88/nasaMetoriteApp/README.md

 ## Running the app

-Once you clone the app from this repo, cd into the root directory and run `npm intall package.json` In the project directory, you can run:
+Once you clone the app from this repo, cd into the root directory `nasa-metorite-app` and run `npm intall package.json` In the project directory, you can run:

 ### `npm start`